NateEag/next-vcs/readme.md

 It treats commits as snapshots of the project.
 Most VCSes do that now, but ones that version per-file (like CVS) are worthless for examining past project states.

-It makes basic branching easy.
+It makes basic branching and merging easy.
 I did not understand branches until I used Git, and now I can hardly work without them.

 Since you can do everything without the server after a clone (and in a very real sense there isn't a server), version control work becomes a fast, offline